 • Swimming With the Sharks

-While we could give you some quirky interior decoration ideas for your kids’ room, interior designing isn’t really our forte.
-At Orchid Digitals, we provide mostly commercial printing services.
+While we could give you some quirky interior decoration ideas for your kids’ room, home decor isn’t really our forte.
+At Orchid Digitals, we mostly provide commercial printing services.
 And this is why this ‘3D Wall Mural’ project does not really figure in our service portfolio.

 So what do you think of this home decor idea?
+Would you consider it for your kid’s room?
 Do let me know in the comments section below.
-Cheers!